Yamaha XV750

 The Yamaha XV750 or Virago 750 was a Yamaha V-twin cruiser motorcycle.
 Made from 1981 to 1983 and 1988 to 1998, it was part of Yamaha's Virago line of cruisers.
 It was Yamaha's first foray into the V-twin cruiser market and shares a frame and many components with the larger XV1100 Virago.
+This model suffered from starter problems.